 We are a leading manufacturer, remanufacturer, and distributor of aftermarket automotive parts for import and domestic cars, light trucks, heavy duty, agricultural and industrial applications.
 We sell our products predominantly in North America to the largest auto parts retail and traditional warehouse chains and to major automobile manufacturers for both their aftermarket programs and their OES programs.
-Our products include (i) rotating electrical products such as alternators and starters, (ii) wheel hub assemblies and bearings, and (iii) brake master cylinders.
+Our current products include (i) rotating electrical products such as alternators and starters, (ii) wheel hub assemblies and bearings, (iii) brake master cylinders, and (iv) other products which include turbochargers and brake power boosters.
+We added turbochargers with our acquisition in July 2016.
+We began selling brake power boosters in August 2016.

-The current population of vehicles in the U.S. is approximately 253 million and the average age of these vehicles is approximately 11.5 years.
-While the aged vehicle population is favorable today, miles driven continues to fluctuate primarily based on fuel prices.
-We believe d emand and replacement rates for aftermarket automotive parts generally increase with the age of vehicles and increases in miles driven.
+The current population of vehicles in the U.S. is approximately 264 million and the average age of these vehicles is approximately 11.6 years.
+The aged vehicle population remains favorable.
+Although miles driven fluctuates primarily based on fuel prices, it has steadily increased for the past year.
+We believe demand for aftermarket automotive parts generally increase with the age of vehicles, and increases in miles driven can accelerate replacement rates.

-The aftermarket for automobile parts is divided into two markets.
-The first market is the DIY market, which is generally serviced by the large retail chain outlets.
+The automotive parts aftermarket is divided into two markets.
+The first is the do-it-yourself ("DIY") market, which is generally serviced by the large retail chain outlets.
 Consumers who purchase parts from the DIY channel generally install parts into their vehicles themselves.
 In most cases, this is a less expensive alternative than having the repair performed by a professional installer.
-The second is the professional installer market, commonly known as the DIFM market.
+The second is the professional installer market, commonly known as the do-it-for-me ("DIFM") market.
 This market is serviced by the traditional warehouse distributors, the dealer networks, and the commercial divisions of retail chains.
 Generally, the consumer in this channel is a professional parts installer.
 Our products are distributed to both the DIY and DIFM markets.